Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Discussion

 \section{Discussion}

 Despite its simplicity, our model has been demonstrated to provide a sufficient simulation of the radiation conditions on Mars.
 We show that our results are compatible with already published ones, either with alternative and more complex models or with the actual measurements by RAD instrument onboard Curiosity rover.
 Therefore, we infer that our above described results, coming from the computational outputs, have a high degree of confidence.

-In this Section, we discuss other parameters that could affect the outcomes.
+Additionally, we note that our main conclusions regarding the efficiency of various materials are typically consistent with what we expect from eq.~(\ref{1}), as explained.
+Despite that, our Geant4 runs are indeed required to draw firm conclusions.
+They take into account the complex interactions between particles and materials, including nuclear reactions such as spallation and fragmentation, and electromagnetic processes like ionization and bremsstrahlung, compared to Bethe-Bloch equation which provides an average response and does not reveal nuances in the interactions (e.g. scattering events, secondary interactions, particle showers and particle decays).
+Apart from that, our model explores a wide energy range and several complex compositions and structures that cannot be captured by a generalized formula.